Skip to content

 mistralrs serve --topology topology.yaml -m <model>

-For an introduction to per-layer quantization tradeoffs, see the explanation page on quantization tradeoffs.
+For an introduction to per-layer quantization tradeoffs, see the quantization guide.